 Our beautiful, high-density strawberry planting system means virtually no weeds and soft grass for your feet.
 No more trudging through mud and searching through a forest of weeds to find your berries!
-We offer pick-your-own strawberries from late-June through early-July.
+We offer pick-your-own strawberries from mid-June through mid-July.

 How to Pick Berries